SumitAgr/Portfolio/aboutme.md

 ---
 layout: page
 title: About Me
-subtitle: I am a Computer Science Student studying at Suffolk University and I graduate in May 2020
+subtitle: Hi!
+My name is Sumit.
 ---

-My name is Sumit Agrawal and I am currently looking for full-time job opportunities in the Software Engineering field or related industry.
-I will be graduating in May 2020 and will be available to start from May 1st, 2020.
+Thanks for stopping by!
+My name is Sumit Agrawal and I am currently looking for full time job opportunities as a Software Engineer/Data Scientist.
+I am available to start from Jan 1st, 2021.

-Contact me on this page: https://sumitagrawal.com/contact-me/
+If you are interested in talking to me, please contact me on my LinkedIn: http://linkedin.com/in/sumitragrawal